microsoft/FASTER/docs/_docs/20-fasterkv-basics.md

 ## Checkpointing and Recovery

-FASTER supports **checkpoint-based recovery**.
-Every new checkpoint persists (or makes durable) additional user-operations (Read, Upsert or RMW).
+FASTER supports asynchronous non-blocking **checkpoint-based recovery**.
+Every new checkpoint persists (or makes durable) additional user-operations
+(Read, Upsert or RMW).
 FASTER allows clients to keep track of operations that have persisted and those that have not using a session-based API.

+This feature is based on a recovery model called Concurrent Prefix Recovery (CPR for short).
+You can read more about CPR in the research paper [here](https://www.microsoft.com/en-us/research/uploads/prod/2019/01/cpr-sigmod19.pdf).
+Briefly, CPR is based on (periodic) group commit.
+However, instead of using an expensive write-ahead log (WAL) which can kill FASTER's high performance, CPR: (1) provides a semantic description of committed operations, of the form “all operations until offset Ti in session i”; and (2) uses asynchronous incremental checkpointing instead of a WAL to implement group commit in a scalable bottleneck-free manner.

 Recall that each FASTER client starts a session, associated with a unique session ID (or name).
 All FASTER session operations (Read, Upsert, RMW) carry a monotonic sequence number (sequence numbers are implicit in case of async calls).
 At any point in